 NLG transforms structured data into text.

 Imagine, a user writes to a chatbot “What is the weather in San Francisco today?”.
+What is chatbot doing?
 To give a reply chatbot breaks down the sentence into Intents and Entities.

 An intent is an action or a request the user wants to perform or information he wants to get.